yashmodi9998/ixd5106/README.md

 - Tools and technology used to Demonstrate form, function, and design interactions
 - Foundational theory and application understanding of Laws on interaction design
 > [!Note]
-Scores will be based on assignment.
+Scores will be based on assignments.

 > [!Warning]
 Submit all the assignments.